narwhalacademy/zebra-crossing/README.md

 - **See the scenario:** `Masking your identity for online dating, events, or organizing`.
 - **Get a P.O. box** at a post office or use [Earth Class Mail](https://www.earthclassmail.com/) (U.S. only) to hide your home address.
+  - If you live in the US, you might qualify for your home state’s [Address Confidentiality Program](https://en.wikipedia.org/wiki/Address_confidentiality_program) if you are a victim of abuse or a healthcare worker.
+Rules vary state by state.
 - **Delete old accounts to eliminate traces of personal information on the internet.** Use the [JustDeleteMe](https://justdeleteme.xyz/) directory to accelerate this process.

 ---